2011–12 Dallas Mavericks season: Offseason

 Following their championship-winning 2010–2011 season, the Mavericks entered the offseason with six free agents; only one of those six players returned to play with the team in 2011–2012.
 Starting center Tyson Chandler was traded to the New York Knicks in a three-team sign-and-trade deal; the Mavericks received guard Andy Rautins in return(in addition to a 2012 second-round pick and a traded player exception) and waived him shortly thereafter.
 Forward Caron Butler signed a three-year deal worth $24 million with the Los Angeles Clippers.
 On December 14, reserve guard José Juan Barea announced that he would join the Minnesota Timberwolves.
 On December 19, reserve forward Peja Stojaković announced his retirement.
 Guard DeShawn Stevenson signed a one-year deal with New Jersey.
 Backup forward Brian Cardinal re-signed with the Mavs.

 The Mavericks acquired several new players during the offseason.
 On December 9, the Mavs signed power forward Brandan Wright.
 Vince Carter signed a contract on December 11, while Lamar Odom came to the Mavs through a trade with the Los Angeles Lakers.
 Drew Neitzel and Jerome Randle were signed on December 11; Neitzel and Randle were both waived on December 21 after playing in the D-League for the Texas Legends.
 The Mavs signed guard Delonte West on December 12 to a one-year deal.
 The Mavericks traded Rudy Fernández and Corey Brewer to the Denver Nuggets for a future second-round pick (and a traded player exception).
 The Mavericks signed Sean Williams on December 21 to a two-year deal.
 Free agent Yi Jianlian was signed on January 6 to a one-year deal.

 Season recap

 Preseason

 The Mavericks lost their first preseason game to the Oklahoma City Thunder, with both Dirk Nowitzki and Jason Kidd sitting the game out.
 With Kidd and Nowitzki back in the lineup but without Jason Terry (illness), Vince Carter and Delonte West they also lost the second and last preseason matchup against the Thunder.
 The Mavericks ended the preseason with a 0–2 record.

 Regular season

-The 2011-12 NBA regular season consisted began on Christmas Day 2011 and ended on April 26 2012.
+The 2011–12 NBA season began on December 25, 2011, and ended on April 26, 2012.
 Due to a lockout agreement, the season consisted of 66 games, rather than the standard 82.
-The Dallas Mavericks entered the 2011-12 NBA season as defending champions, having defeated the Miami Heat in the previous season's finals series in 6 games.
-Entering the following year, NBA analysis experts predicted the franchise would win 35 games and lose 31.
-At the conclusion of the 2012 regular season their record consisted of 36 wins and 30 losses.
-With a record of 36 wins and 30 losses, the Dallas Mavericks finished 7th in the NBA Western Conference and 3rd in the NBA Southwest Division.
+The Mavericks entered the season as defending champions.
+At the conclusion of the season, their record consisted of 36 wins and 30 losses.
+They finished seventh in the Western Conference and third in the Southwest Division.